 "Each project was an opportunity to go further in the technical assembly".

-In 2006, with a collection full of character and innovation, ibride makes its mark and attracts.
+In 2006, with a collection full of character and innovation, ibride makes its mark and gained more attention in the world of design.
 It was during this year that the designer Bruno Renaldi approached Benoît Convers, proposing to create a monumental piece to be exhibited in his gallery during the Milan trade fair.

 Realized at scale 1, Joe regains its life-size when its library function is used.